Hanfu in Components III: The Body

 Hanfu in Components III: The Body-5

 Think of an ao as a shan but double-layered, made up of an inner layer that's usually smoother against the skin and an outer layer sewn together.
 Each layer is sewn individually then stitched together afterwards.
-You'll most often see the ao in Ming dynasty clothing for a few reasons: one, the Ming dynasty was, in general, colder because of the Little Ice Age, which caused their clothing to be a lot warmer and hence allow merchants today to sell a lot of Ming dynasty winterwear.
+You'll most often see the ao in clothing for a few reasons: one, the Ming dynasty was, in general, colder because of the Little Ice Age, which caused their clothing to be a lot warmer and hence allow merchants today to sell a lot of Ming dynasty winterwear.
 Two, there were some types of fabric popular in the Ming dynasty that were woven with gold and silver thread to create a textured surface with different colors, but the back of these fabrics can be rough against the skin, and so an inner lining is needed.
 Although you'll see the ao almost exclusively in Ming dynasty //ao3 qun2/Aoqun sets, technically any double-layered top without a ru can be referred to as an ao.

 Hanfu in Components III: The Body-6